petr-ngn/Data_X_2022/README.md

 ![alt_text](https://github.com/petr-ngn/Data_X_2022/blob/main/flowchart_data_x.png?raw=true)

 ## Data Preprocessing
 After the data split into training set, validation set and test set (70%; 15%; 15%); we have to convert the categorical features into numerical ones.
 For this case, we use `optbinning` package, which is available [here](https://github.com/guillermo-navas-palencia/optbinning).
+It uses optimal binning with respect to the target variable by rigorous and flexible mathematical programming formulation - in other words, it optimally groups the features' categories into bins.
+It can be either uses for continuous features, where instead of grouping, the data will be optimally split into interval bins.

 ## Feature selection
 TBD (Bayesian Optimization + RFE; fit on training set)